 Results

 Due to the large number of scenarios run, only the results for two scenarios are presented in detail here for illustration.
 The full results are available in the online appendix [LINK].
 These two scenarios are: fifty year old males with an initial CHADS2 score of zero; and fifty year old males with an initial CHADS2 score of one.

-Main results
+In these scenarios the OAC assumed was warfarin.

 Table 3 compares the simulated patient experience when TTE is added to the decision making process either for fifty year old males with either an initial CHADS2 score of zero, or an initial CHADS2 score of one point.
 For both cohorts the effect of using TTE to inform the decision is to increase the number of life years, decrease the proportion of patients dying of strokes, but increase the proportion dying of major bleeding events.
 The increase in life years gained is more modest in the cohort with an initial CHADS2 score of zero points than in the cohort with an initial CHADS2 score of one point.
-The proportion of patients suffering either independent or dependent strokes is decreased in the TTE arms compared with the no TTE arms, but the proportion experiencing either incracranial haemorrhages (ICH) or nonintracranial haemorrhages (NICH) is increased.
+The proportion of patients suffering strokes is decreased in the TTE arms compared with the no TTE arms, but the proportion experiencing either incracranial haemorrhages (ICH) or nonintracranial haemorrhages (NICH) is increased.

-Where a new intervention is estimated to be both more costly and more clinically effective than standard practice, the ratio of additional cost to additional benefit can be meaningfully described using an incremental cost effectiveness ratio (ICER).
-Where the new intervention is both more efficacious and less costly than standard practice, the new intervention is described as having ‘simple dominance’ over standard practice, as no trade-off between additional cost and additional clinical effectiveness is required to make the decision to move to the new treatment.
-Where the new intervention is both less efficacious and more costly, the new treatment is described as being ‘simply dominated’ by standard practice.
-Due to the uncertainty in the true values of the model input parameters, there exists a range of joint estimates of the incremental cost and incremental effectiveness of the new treatment compared with existing treatment, from which a 95% credible interval can be calculated.

 For the cohort with an initial CHADS2 score of zero points, Table 6 presents a) a scatterplot of one thousand probabilistic sensitivity analysis runs; b) the cost effectiveness acceptability frontier, which shows the probability that the optimal option is cost-effective; c) the mean cost and mean QALY associated with each option, and the ICER associated with these mean values.
 Table 7 presents the equivalent information for the cohort with an initial CHADS2 score of one point.

 For the cohort with an initial CHADS2 score of zero points (Table 6), it is clear from the scatterplot (a) that the majority of the estimates are in the North West quadrant, indicating that the TTE strategy is dominated by the No TTE strategy.
 Likewise, the TTE strategy has a lower mean QALY and higher mean cost than the no TTE strategy (c).
 The mean ICER is negative, which in this case means the TTE strategy is dominated by the no TTE strategy.
-In the CEAF (b), the no TTE strategy is represented by a dashed line, and the TTE strategy is represented by a solid line.
-In this case (b), the CEAF indicates that the no TTE strategy is optimal at all willingness-to-pay thresholds between £0 and £50,000/QALY.
+The CEAF indicates that the no TTE strategy is the adoption strategy at all willingness-to-pay thresholds between £0 and £50,000/QALY.